 - Golf Croquet: 105 feet long by 84 feet wide

-Marking the area with rope and stakes or spray paint is a good idea.
+Marking the area with rope, stakes, or spray paint is a good idea.
 In games, boundaries are important.
 Whether one unit equals 5 feet or 10 feet, the typical size is five units long by four units wide.
 The importance of proportions cannot be overstated.

 We’ll start with the basics and work our way up to the various variants available in the United States and abroad.
 While the rules appear to be difficult, when put into perspective, they make sense.

 To win, you must first get the ball through all of the wickets in the correct order.
 It’s worth noting that the sequence is mentioned.
 It’s also necessary with the color ball you’ve got.
-The stunning turns, like the stakes’ tops, go from blue to red to black to yellow.
+Like the stakes’ tops, the stunning turns go from blue to red to black to yellow.

 Preparing the court

 Place one stake horizontally and vertically in the center of the outlined court.
 On each side, you’ll place three wickets.
 Place one on each side, one from the bottom and the other from the side.
 The units correspond to the scale that you used to measure your court.
-One unit down from the center stake are the center wickets.
+For example, one unit down from the center stake is the center wickets.

 The direction you start is south, and the direction you finish is north.
 Your left side faces west, and your right side faces east.